6 min read

 Start Your Negotiation Skills Training Journey with RED BEAR

-That’s the value of RED BEAR.
-For every dollar invested into our workshops, our clients receive, on average, $54 back.
+That's the value of RED BEAR.
+For every dollar invested in our workshops, our clients receive, on average, $54 back.

 Get started on your own procurement negotiation training journey by getting in touch with the RED BEAR negotiation experts.